bdelbosc/chated/README.md

 Using Vert.x as a websocket server to chat and notify Nuxeo users that are concurrently modifying a document.

-## Sequence
+## Sequences

   There is one Vertx instance with 3 verticles:

-  - NxIn: receive http request from Nuxeo (json message) en send it to the vertx event bus
+  1. NxIn: Listening for http request on port 8280 comming from Nuxeo request are JSon encoded and contains Nuxeo event.
+This verticle send the Nuxeo event into the vertx event bus.

-  - NxOut: propagate specific message from the event bus to Nuxeo using a Rest API
+  2. NxOut: Propagate specific message from the vertx event bus to Nuxeo using a Rest API

-  - ChatEd: chat for editors, handling websocket Cx with browsers
+  3. ChatEd: Chat for editors listening on port 8180, handling websocket Cx with browsers

   Auth:

-  - Nuxeo return an edit page with js to autosubscibe to a channel dedicated to the document.
-It also send a random auth token associated with the userid and the address of the vertx chat-edit app.
+  1. Nuxeo return an edit page with js to autosubscibe to a channel dedicated to the document (/chated/$docid).
+It also send a random auth token associated with the userid and the address of the vertx chatEd app.

-  - The Browser connects to the vertx chat-edit passing the token
+  2. The Browser connects to the vertx ChatEd passing the token

-  - The vertx chat-edit set the connection in a "anonymous" state, it sends a message to nx-out to validate the token.
+  3. ChatEd set the connection in an "anonymous" state, it sends a message to NxOut to validate the token.

-  - The nx-out receive the message and sent an HTTP rest request to Nuxeo if the response is ok it send a positive reply with the userid, the nx-out send the good news to chat-edit
+  4. NxOut send an HTTP request to Nuxeo, if the response is ok it receive the userid corresponding to the token.
+NxOut retransmit to ChatEd the good news using the event bus.

-  - The chat-edit set the connection as logged as userid
+  5. ChatEd change the state of the connection to be authentified.

   Retransmiting events:

-  - Nuxeo using a listener send document event to the nx-in vertx server
+  1. Nuxeo using a listener send document event to the NxIn vertx server

-  - The nx-in server retransmit message on document channels
+  2. The NxIn server retransmit message on document channels

-  - The browser receive notification and display it
+  3. The browser receive notification and display it

   Inter editor chat:

-  - User can interact using the chat edit using their dedicated channel
+  1. ChatEd retransmit message to dedicated document channel working like a chat

 ## Plan

-### Step 1

-- Skip the auth, no rest api needed on Nuxeo
+ Step 1: Skip the auth, no rest api needed on Nuxeo Step 2: Impl auth

-### Step 2

-- Impl auth

 ## Requierment